matcherbudz/html-ts-fundmyjourney-cu/README.md

 3. Open your browser to whatever the command above says, ie: http://localhost:5173/

 Again the website should be working and you can test the functionality.

+If you're reading this thank you for checking out my project! :)